Decoding 6 Feet: Understanding Measurements and Their Applications

 -

 Aviation: While not a primary unit, feet are still used in certain aviation contexts, particularly concerning altitude.
-However, the metric system is increasingly dominant in this field.
+On the flip side, the metric system is increasingly dominant in this field.

 -